DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ that may sound trivial \u2013 that many people are already solving these types\
     \ of problems.
 But in the beginning of last year, it was not that obvious for\
     \ many people.
 If you talk to more traditional companies, you will also learn\
-    \ that they actually have these same problems \u2013 how your monetary models\
+    \ that they actually have these same problems \u2013 how your monitor your models\
-    \ work, so you understand what's going on with them, and other caveats."
+    \ work, how you understand what's going on with them, are they working or not,\
+    \ and other caveats."
   sec: 2652
   time: '44:12'
   who: Elena